ecresp1el/organoid-roi-tool/simple_projection_tool/ihc_analyses/README.md

 - Outputs include the same per-image statistics, WT vs KO comparisons, and statistical tests, annotated with marker metadata and inferred `subject_label` values.
+- Automatically calls `simple_channel_projections.py` if the simple projections folder is absent before analysis begins.
 - Recommended base path:
   `/Volumes/Manny4TBUM/10_13_2025/nestin_dcx_pcdh19_kovswt`.
+- Channels that are not present in the dataset are skipped with a console message so you can confirm which markers were processed.

 ### Pixel handling cheat-sheet for imaging scientists